adrienverge/openfortivpn/README.md

     sudo make install
     ```

-    If you need to specify the openssl location you can set the
+    If you need to specify the openssl location you can set the `$PKG_CONFIG_PATH`
-    `$PKG_CONFIG_PATH` environment variable.
+    environment variable.
+For fine-tuning check the available configure arguments
+    with `./configure --help` especially when you are cross compiling.

     Finally, install runtime dependency `ppp` or `pppd`.